 Don’t skimp on the pitch deck.
 Respect the value it can offer.
 Consider that if you have a 20-page pitch deck, and you are asking to raise $20M, then each page is worth at least $1M.

 A pitch deck outline: what to include?
 We have some additional tips you can use.
 Check out the Inner Circle for more fundraising training and a free pitch deck template you can use.
+It’s a good starting point to learn how to nail the pitch deck narrative.

 You may find interesting as well our free library of business templates.
 There you will find every single template you will need when building and scaling your business completely for free.
 See it here.